4 Reasons to Consider Changing What Your Dog EatsOctober 13, 2020

 At the end of the day, most problems stem from the consumption of modern kibble and canned foods.
 Switching to a raw diet made of natural foods is the best thing you can do.
 Healthy dog food doesn’t have to be expensive or complicated.
-As raw dog food subscription service Bella and Duke explains, healthy dog food is worth exploring.
+As a raw dog food subscription service, Bella and Duke explain, healthy dog food is worth exploring.

 This UK company provides natural meals based on your dog’s individual requirements.
 Each meal is frozen and delivered to your door without an additional fee.
 They contain all the vitamins and nutrients your pup requires to be in shape.